jyanar/flatiron-ccn-workshop-2025/docs/source/index.md

 ## Binder

+A binder instance (a virtual environment running on Flatiron's cluster) is provided in case we cannot get your installation working.
+To access it, click the "launch binder" button in the top left of this site or click [here](https://binder.flatironinstitute.org/v2/user/wbroderick/jan2025?labpath=notebooks).

 Some usage notes:

+- You must login with the email address you provided when registering for the workshop.
+If you need to use a different email, find Billy and give him the new email address.
 - You are only allowed to have a single binder instance running at a time, so if you get the "already have an instance running error", go to the [binderhub page](https://binder.flatironinstitute.org/hub/hub/home) (or click on "check your currently running servers" on the right of the page) to join your running instance.
 - If you lose connection halfway through the workshop, go to the [binderhub page](https://binder.flatironinstitute.org/hub/hub/home) to join your running instance rather than restarting the image.
 - This is important because if you restart the image, **you will lose all data and progress**.